 Suddenly, the Hall Industries logo brightens up on the screen and Mr Hall's voice sounds throughout the SSJ as S.T.A.N begins flying it.

 "Aaron, congratulations on saving Dark Tamara, Vas and Ram and stopping Powers from stealing my intel.
 I'm very proud of you."
 The message ends and Aaron manages a small smile, but it doesn't feel right.

 He turns around abruptly as something golden whizzes past the SSJ and cuts through the clouds.
 Aaron guiltily knows what it is, where its going, and what its target is.
 The sound of an explosion seconds after makes him wince; it's the warehouse.
 Even though Aaron can't see the warehouse, the sound of crackling of flames fills his ears and vivid columns of bright orange fire dance across his brain.

 Elias is going to die.

-Elias may be on the wrong side, but he still doesn't deserve to burn to death.
-You remember when Necros had come running to you and asking for protection, and you were wary, but you took pity on him.
+Elias may be on the wrong side, but Aaron knows he still doesn't deserve to burn to death.
+He remembers when Necros had come running to him asking for protection, and he was wary, but he had taken pity on him.